-The BUFR variables used for the writing of the NWC/GEO-HRW AMVs considering this format, are explained in Table 24, with some explanations in red about how some variables are defined by NWC/GEO-HRW algorithm.
+The BUFR variables used for the writing of the NWC/GEO-HRW AMVs considering this format are explained in Table 16, with some explanations in red about how some variables are defined by NWC/GEO-HRW algorithm.

-Again, to correctly define the BUFR bulletins, the user has to define the Originating Centre of the Information through configurable parameter BUFR_CENTRE_OR (with a default value of 214, which is valid for NWC SAF Headquarters in Madrid; the numeric codes for other locations are available at the WMO Common Code Table C-1 [RD.19]).
+To correctly define the BUFR bulletins, the user has to define the Originating Centre and Subcentre of the Information, respectively through configurable parameters BUFR\SUPERCENTRE\OR and BUFR\CENTRE\OR (both with a default value of 214, which is valid for NWC SAF Headquarters in Madrid; the numeric codes for other locations are available at the WMO Common Code Table C-1 [RD.19]).